csound/manual/docs/opcodes/fmanal.md

 _fmanal_ takes a signal in quadrature (real, imag) and outputs the estimate AM and FM signals.
 The former is the modulus of each input sample pair (|re + j*im|) and the latter the derivative of arg(re + j*im).
 Each sample of the output is the estimated instantaneous amplitude and frequency of the input signal.

-## Example
+## Examples

 Here is an example of the fmanal opcode.
-It uses the file [fmanal.csd](../../examples/fmanal.csd).
+It uses the file [fmanal.csd](../examples/fmanal.csd).

 ``` csound-csd title="Example of the fmanal opcode." linenums="1"
 --8<-- "examples/fmanal.csd"